Babbar1322/rojgard-app/README.md

 2. Providers - People who are looking for employees.

 ## Employees
-Employees can search jobs after creating their accounts.
+Employees can search jobs after creating their accounts.<br />
-They can log into their account by given phone number and UserID (Created While Creating Account).
+They can log into their account by given phone number and UserID (Created While Creating Account).<br />
-Employees can upload thier Resume, Experience of work and Other Documents.
+Employees can upload thier Resume, Experience of work and Other Documents.<br />

 ## Providers
-Providers can post thier type of job which they are giving They can see which jobs they are posted
+Providers can post thier type of job which they are giving<br />
+They can see which jobs they are posted <br />